RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

  	A	is	incorrect	because	a	firewall	can	be	used	to	allow	or	deny	network communications	between	two	systems	based	on	IP	address,	port,	or protocol.
 It	is	based	on	predefined	variables	and	is	not	used	in	the same	sense	as	a	honeypot	to	learn	about	attack	methods	and	improve security.
  	B	is	incorrect	because	a	web	application	firewall	(WAF)	is	an application-based	firewall	that	can	be	used	to	block	a	more	extensive set	of	conditions	present	with	web-based	applications	(for	example, XSS	and	SQL	injection	attacks).
 It	is	designed	to	block	on	the application	layer	in	the	same	way	a	traditional	firewall	blocks	on	the network	layer.
 Unlike	a	honeypot,	it	is	not	intended	to	be	used	to entice	attackers	in	order	to	learn	about	their	methods.
  	D	is	incorrect	because	an	IDS	monitors	traffic	to	already	existing systems	and	applications	across	the	network,	and	it	alerts	staff	to	any suspicious-looking	traffic.
 Although	an	IDS	can	be	used	to	glean information	about	attack	methods	and	threats	facing	an	application, honeypot	is	the	best	answer	in	this	case	because	that	is	its	intended purpose.

-28. Which	quality	of	a	SIEM	solution	allows	administrators	to	find	broadattacks	against	an	infrastructure	that	may	go	unnoticed	if	they’re	only looking	at	a	single	host?
+### Question # 1 - 	Which	quality	of	a	SIEM	solution	allows	administrators	to	find	broadattacks	against	an	infrastructure	that	may	go	unnoticed	if	they’re	only looking	at	a	single	host?
 A.	Correlation
 B.	Aggregation
 C.	Monitoring